abadid/cmsc424-spring2018/project5/README.md

 ```

 Both queries find one user in the table.
 However, the first one takes longer.
 Why?
-- [ ] On disk, the record for 'Bethzy Smith' appears much before the record for 'James Giant'.
+- [ ] On disk, the record for 'Bethzy Smith' appears much before the record for 'James Giant', and PostgreSQL found it earlier in the scan.
 - [ ] Postgres used the index `users_last_name` for Q3.2 but not for Q3.1
 - [ ] There are many users having last name "Smith" compared to "Giant"